MicrosoftDocs/memdocs/autopilot/device-preparation/known-issues.md

 For more information, see [Required RBAC permissions](requirements.md?tabs=rbac#required-rbac-permissions).

-**This issue was resolved in July 2024.**

 > [!NOTE]
 >
 > The [Required RBAC permissions](requirements.md?tabs=rbac#required-rbac-permissions) article doesn't list the **Device configurations** - **Assign** permission.
-The requirement of this permission is only temporary until the issue is resolved.
+This permission requirement is only temporary until the issue is resolved.
 However, the article can be used as a guide on how to properly add this permission.

+**This issue was resolved in July 2024.**

 ### Device is stuck at 100% during the out-of-box experience (OOBE)